SibiSiddharthan/tools/README.md

 2) Few of the packages make use of gnulib.
 To build and install gnulib refer here https://github.com/SibiSiddharthan/gnulib_with_cmake.
 3) Many of the CMake scripts make use of the helper scrpits located in the cmake subfolder.
 4) If a package has specific instructions refer to the README.md in its subfolder if it exists.
+5) The libiconv subfolder contains the script for building libiconv only, iconv.exe is not built since it depends on libintl. prepare.py for libintl downloads the source code for the entire gettext package, but builds only libintl.
+To build iconv.exe use the separate folder iconv.